jerryendrina/ST558-Project3/README.md

 Below are the packages required for this app:

 1. `shiny` - framework for the app
-2. `shinywidgets` - interactive functionality
+2. `shinyWidgets` - interactive functionality
 3. `tidyverse` - data manipulation and visualization
 4. `readxl` - read-in excel data
 5. `DT` - interactive table for Shiny